 How Are They Harvested?

-Scallops are harvested in one of two ways by trawling or by diving.
-Trawling is done by scraping the ocean floor and pulling up scallops (and whatever else is down there) without regard to maturity or to the damage possibly being done to the ocean floor.
+Scallops are harvested in one of two ways trawling or by diving.
+Trawling is done by scraping the ocean floor and pulling up scallops (and whatever else is down there) without regard to maturity or the damage possibly being done to the ocean floor.

 Day Boat Scallops & STP

 Unlike other mollusks that can hold themselves tightly closed once caught, sea and bay scallops cannot and are highly perishable.
 For this reason, scallops are killed right after harvesting.
 Some are immediately frozen, while others are brought back to shore to be sold as "day boat scallops," some of the freshest and priciest scallops you can find.